AleksandraBelousova/genostream-analytics-platform/README.md

 IGNORE_WHEN_COPYING_END
 docker-compose up --build

-Wait until you see the log message INFO: Uvicorn running on http://0.0.0.0:8000.
-The system is now ready.
+Wait for the log message INFO: Uvicorn running on http://0.0.0.0:8000.
 Keep this terminal running.

 5. Run the ETL Pipeline

-Open a new, separate terminal and execute the following commands:
+Open a new terminal and execute the following commands:

 code
 Bash